 Well, because you’re excited about it, you’re looking forward to it, and you’re driven to experience your vacation in your dream destination.

-That’s how a reward supposed to be – exciting and rewarding.
+That’s how a reward is supposed to be – exciting and rewarding – and you are looking forward to getting it.

 Next, try to make your reward easy to get and so that you can hit it quickly.